Skills Development Levies and the submission of your Workplace Skills Plan (WSP) and Annual Training Report (ATR)

 How is Skills Development Levy Calculated?

-The following amounts are included in the calculation in the amount that is payable:
+The following are included in the calculation:

-●lump sum payments
+• Lump sum payments

 By when should a company pay a Skills Development Levy?